ksu-cs-textbooks/cis526/content/06-dynamic-web-servers/14-full-stack.md

 3. Providing persistent data storage

 ## Serving Static Content
-We've already discussed file servers extensively, and even discussed some options for optimizing thier performance - like caching the most frequently requested files.
+We've already discussed file servers extensively, and even discussed some options for optimizing their performance - like caching the most frequently requested files.
 There are a number of software packages that have been developed and optimized for this task.
 Some of the best known are:

 * [The Apache HTTP Server Project](https://httpd.apache.org/), an open-source server project originally launched in 1995, and consistently the most popular server software on the Internet.
 The CS department website is hosted on an Apache server, as is your personal web site on the departmental server.
 * [Internet Information Services (IIS)](https://www.iis.net/), Microsoft's flagship web server bundled with the Windows Server operating system.